2009 Dodge Charger Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2009 Dodge Charger
+A guide to repairs, service, and maintenance costs for your 2009 Dodge Charger

 If you experience rough shift and/or shuddering during gear shifting, software updates to the powertrain control and transmission control modules (PCM and TCM) are available which may address these problems.
 On higher mileage vehicles, a mechanical failure may exhibit similar symptoms.
 Proper diagnoses should be performed before any repairs or software upgrades are attempted.

 One or more of the power windows may become inoperative, it is commonly caused by failure of the window motor or a cable in the window regulator.
 The window motor & regulator may need to be replaced as assembly.